 Oriental bittersweet is a woody vine that can form dense cover and pull down trees.
 It has been planted as an ornamental vine and the fruits can be spread by birds to new locations.

-Appearance: Deciduous vine that grows up to 66 ft. long.
+Oriental bittersweet is a deciduous vine that grows up to 66 feet long.
 Vines climb by winding around a tree or other support structure.

-Leaves: Alternate, simple, vary in shape from oblong to almost round.
-Leaf size is also variable from 2-5" long to 1.4-2" wide.
-Leaf margins have rounded teeth.
+Leaves vary in shape from oblong to almost round.
+Leaves alternate on the stem.
+Leaf size is variable, ranging from 2-5 inches long and 1.4-2 inches wide.
+Leaf edges have rounded teeth.

-Flowers: There are separate male and female plants.
-Flowering occurs in the spring and flowers are arranged in clusters of 2-7 at the leaf axils.
-Each flower has 5 petals and 5 sepals.
+There are separate male and female plants—only female plants produce fruit.
+Flowering occurs in the spring and flowers are arranged in clusters of two to seven at the leaf axils.
+Each flower has five petals and five sepals.
 Flowers are small and greenish-yellow.

-Fruit: Fruits are round and change in color from green to bright red with a yellow capsule as they mature.
-Typical female plants can produce up to 370 fruits which ripen in the fall.
+Fruits are round and change in color from green to bright red with a yellow capsule as they mature.
+Each fruit contains 3-6 seeds.
+A typical female plant can produce up to 370 fruits that ripen in the fall.

-Roots: Underground rhizomes spread and can send up new plants.
+Horizontal stems growing below the soil surface, called rhizomes can send up new plants.

-- American bittersweet flowers and fruits are only found at the terminal ends of stems, Oriental bittersweet flowers and fruits are found all along the stem at leaf axils.
+- American bittersweet flowers and fruits are only found at the terminal ends of stems (the tips); Oriental bittersweet flowers and fruits are found all along the stem at leaf axils.

-- Leaf shape is highly variable and not a good characteristic for distinguishing American vs. Oriental bittersweet.
+- Leaf shape is highly variable in both species and not a good characteristic for distinguishing between American and Oriental bittersweet.